Getting started

 Launching a container

-To start launching a container, follow the following steps:
+To launch a container, follow the following steps:

 Only the ARM architecture is currently supported.
 Make sure the image used is compatible with ARM.
 Here is a list of such images on Docker Hub.

-1. Click Scheduler Hints in the sidebar.
+Click Scheduler Hints in the sidebar.
 Next to custom, enter “reservation” and click the + sign.
-It will move to the right, and there enter the reservation ID saved from the lease-create step.
+It will move to the right, and there enter the reservation ID saved from the

-Congratulations, you have launched an container!
+Congratulations, you have launched a container!
 It may take a few minutes for your container to become active if the image is not yet downloaded to the target device.

 Launching with a Device Profile